supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L03_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

     ![Azure DevOps](images/lab1-image2.png)

-5. On the Azure Devops page click on **Azure DevOps** located at top left corner and then click on **Organization Setting** at the left down corner
+5. On the Azure DevOps page click on **Azure DevOps** located at top left corner and then click on **Organization Setting** at the left down corner

     ![Azure DevOps](images/az-400-lab3-(1).png)